-The 2019 Biennial UCORE Assessment Summary of Student Achievement (PDF) is now available to WSU faculty, leadership, and other stakeholders.
-This report is intended to summarize results of UCORE-related student learning assessment on WSU’s Seven Learning Goals of Undergraduate Education, using data collected in AY 2017-18 and AY 2018-19.
+The 2021 Biennial UCORE Assessment Summary of Student Achievement (PDF) is now available to WSU faculty, leadership, and other stakeholders.
+This report summarizes results of UCORE-related student learning assessment on WSU’s Seven Learning Goals of Undergraduate Education, using data collected in AY 2019-20 and AY 2020-21.

-As outlined in the UCORE Assessment Plan, 2015‑2023 (PDF), UCORE Assessment Summaries of Student Achievement of WSU’s Seven Learning Goals of Undergraduate Education switched to a biennial format starting in 2019, to better align with key UCORE assessments.
-These summaries offer a general picture of student achievement and perceptions at the senior and first-year levels, intended to provide an overview related to WSU’s Learning Goals of Undergraduate Education.
-Other assessment of student learning on WSU’s Learning Goals, such as assessment by degree programs or majors, is beyond the scope of the 2019 UCORE Assessment Summary report.
+As outlined in the UCORE Assessment Plan (PDF), UCORE Assessment Summaries of Student Achievement of WSU’s Seven Learning Goals of Undergraduate Education switched to a biennial format starting in 2019, to better align with key UCORE assessments.
+These summaries offer a general picture of student achievement and perceptions at the senior and first-year levels, intended to provide an overview related to WSU’s Learning Goals of Undergraduate Education in the context of the UCORE curriculum.
+Other assessment of student learning on WSU’s Learning Goals, such as assessment by degree programs or majors, is beyond the scope of the 2021 UCORE Assessment Summary report.

-“This summary helps us gauge overall student achievement of WSU’s Learning Goals in the context of UCORE, by providing data from instructor assessment of student work in UCORE [CAPS] courses, with related data from students about their own confidence or experience related to specific learning goals,” observed UCORE Director Clif Stratton.
-“The 2019 NSSE (National Survey of Student Engagement) collects the student perspective from seniors and first year students, providing some ‘student voices’ we can use as we consider student achievement.”
+“These summaries help us gauge student achievement of WSU’s Learning Goals in the context of the UCORE curriculum, by providing data from instructor assessment of student work in first-year experience [ROOT] and capstone [CAPS] courses, with related data from students about their own confidence or experience related to specific learning goals,” observed UCORE Director Clif Stratton.

 All UCORE-designated courses require students to demonstrate Critical & Creative Thinking, Information Literacy, and Written Communication (a sub-goal of the Communication goal), while Oral Communication (another Communication sub-goal), Quantitative Reasoning, Scientific Literacy, Diversity, and Depth, Breadth, & Integration of Learning are advanced in UCORE courses as appropriate to the designator (see UCORE’s Curriculum webpages for more information).